The 8 Best Street Food Markets in London

 8. Berwick Street Market

-Though not as famous as some of the other markets, Berwick Street Market has been around since 1778.
-The variation in stalls is immense; expect to find stalls selling different ethnic cuisines, fruits and vegetables, and meats and cheeses, as well as clothing, art,
+The variation of stalls is immense; expect to find stalls selling different ethnic cuisines, fruits and vegetables, and meats and cheeses, as well as clothing, art,

 antiques, and flowers.